jamesdiacono/Fstyle/README.md

 ### fstyle.identiref() → identifier(_name_)

 The __identiref__ function returns an _identifier_ function which takes a string or function as the _name_ parameter and returns a string.
-This _identifier_ provides the default behaviour when `options.identify` is undefined.
+This _identifier_ provides the default behaviour when `capabilities.identify` is undefined.

 It is important to ensure that the _name_ parameter passed to `fstyle.rule` and `fstyle.fragment` is unique, otherwise the classes of unrelated stylers might collide.
 It is tricky to ensure the uniqueness of _name_ strings across a large application, but the uniqueness of object references is guaranteed.